AndrewAnnex/SpiceyPy/README.rst

   kernel functions are one example of this).
 | Functions that utilize call-backs have not been wrapped or tested yet,
   although ctypes does support call-backs so they will be revisited.
-| If you encounter an error with a function please report it or write up
+| If you encounter an error with a function please report it or push
-  a PR to fix it, with ctypes it is easy!
+  a PR with a fix, with ctypes it is easy!

 Documentation
 -------------